-The volatility of commodity prices, including steel, iron ore and scrap metal, directly and indirectly affects our ability to generate revenue, maintain stable cash flows and fund our operations.
+The volatility of commodity prices, including steel, scrap metal and iron ore, directly and indirectly affects our ability to generate revenue, maintain stable cash flows and fund our operations.

-Our profitability is dependent upon the historically volatile market prices of steel, iron ore and scrap metal.
-We experience direct impacts of steel price fluctuations through customer sales, as well as direct and indirect impacts of iron ore and scrap metal price fluctuations through third-party sales and the impacts that movements in iron ore and scrap metal prices have on steel prices.
-As described elsewhere in this report, the prices of steel, iron ore and scrap metal have fluctuated significantly in the recent past, and these pricing shifts are unpredictable and affected by factors beyond our control, including: international demand for, and the impact of higher rates of inflation on, raw materials used in steel production; availability of scrap metal substitutes such as pig iron; commodity price speculation; rates of global economic growth, especially construction and infrastructure activity that requires significant amounts of steel; changes in the levels of economic activity in the U.S., China, India, Europe and other industrialized or developing economies, including as a result of geopolitical conflicts or otherwise; changes in China's emissions policies and environmental compliance enforcement practices; changes in production capacity, production rate and inventory levels of other steel producers, distributors, iron ore suppliers and scrap metal processors and traders; changes in trade laws; volumes of unfairly traded imports; imposition or termination of duties, tariffs, import and export controls and other trade barriers impacting the steel and iron ore markets; climate change and other weather-related disruptions, infectious disease outbreaks, such as the COVID-19 pandemic, or natural disasters that may impact the global supply of steel, iron ore or scrap metal; and the proximity, capacity and cost of infrastructure and transportation.
+Our profitability is dependent upon the historically volatile market prices of steel, scrap metal and iron ore.
+We experience direct impacts of steel price fluctuations through customer sales, as well as direct and indirect impacts of scrap metal and iron ore price fluctuations through third-party sales and the impacts that movements in scrap metal and iron ore prices have on steel prices.
+As described elsewhere in this report, the prices of steel, scrap metal and iron ore have fluctuated significantly in the recent past, and these pricing shifts are unpredictable and affected by factors beyond our control, including: international demand for, and the impact of higher rates of inflation on, raw materials used in steel production; availability of scrap metal substitutes such as pig iron; commodity price speculation; rates of global economic growth, especially construction and infrastructure activity that requires significant amounts of steel; changes in the levels of economic activity in the U.S., China, India, Europe and other industrialized or developing economies, including as a result of geopolitical conflicts or otherwise; changes in China's emissions policies and environmental compliance enforcement practices; changes in the production capacity, production rate and inventory levels of other steel producers, distributors, iron ore suppliers and scrap metal processors and traders; changes in trade laws; volumes of unfairly traded imports; imposition or termination of duties or tariffs, including tariffs and retaliatory tariffs that have recently been and may in the future be instituted following the recent change in U.S. presidential administrations, which among other things may affect our cross-border shipments, import and export controls, and other trade barriers impacting the steel and iron ore markets; climate change and other weather-related disruptions, infectious disease outbreaks or natural disasters that may impact the global supply of steel, scrap metal or iron ore; and the proximity, capacity and

 Our revenues, therefore, vary in accordance with the prices of the products we sell.
-During 2023, for example, we experienced lower average selling prices for our steel products as compared to 2022 due to the impact from lower index pricing, which resulted in lower revenues despite increased sales volumes.
+During 2024, for example, we experienced lower average selling prices for our steel products as compared to 2023 due to the impact from lower index pricing, which resulted in lower revenues.
+In addition, we had lower sales volumes in 2024, which also contributed to lower revenues.
 To the extent that commodity prices, including the HRC price, coated and other specialty steel prices, international steel prices and scrap metal prices, significantly decline for an extended period, we may have to further revise our operating plans, including curtailing production, reducing operating costs and deferring capital expenditures.
 As a result, we also may have to record impairments on our goodwill, intangible assets, long-lived assets and/or inventory.
-Sustained lower prices also could cause us to further reducine existing mineral reserves if certain reserves can no longer be economically mined or processed at prevailing prices.
+Sustained lower prices also could cause us to further reduce existing mineral reserves if certain reserves can no longer be economically mined or processed at prevailing prices.
 Particularly during periods of increased inflation resulting in higher input costs, we may be unable to decrease our costs in an amount sufficient to offset reductions in revenues and may incur losses.
 These events could have a material adverse effect on us.